-MED 527 Social Linguistics and People: Theory and Practice (3)
+MED 527 Sociolinguistics and Language Teaching: Theory and Practice (3)

 The course concerns the nature of human language, what the study of language tells us about the human mind and the relation of language to its cultural and educational context.
-The scope of the course is interdisciplinary and the topics explored reach beyond the boundaries of linguistics to other scientific disciplines that constitute the field of cognitive science: psycholinguistics, philosophy of language and the mind, anthropology, and artificial intelligence.
-Examination of the educational theories, practice and research related to the education of diverse populations.
+The scope of the course is interdisciplinary and the topics explored reach beyond the boundaries of linguistics to other scientific disciplines that constitute the field of cognitive science: psycholinguistics, philosophy of language and the mind, anthropology and artificial intelligence.
+Research and practice related to the education of diverse populations will be examined.
 The impact of social context factors such as race, ethnicity, culture, gender and economic status on social linguistics, knowledge bases, learning styles, socialization patterns and educational opportunity will be studied.
-Development of appropriate and diverse classrooms and curriculum will be emphasized.
-Prerequisite: MED 506.
+Emphasis will be placed on the development of culturally-relevant curriculum and culturally-responsive practices.
+Prerequisites: MED 506, MED 526.